 Spring is definitely in full bloom during May, making it one of the best times to travel to Greece.
-Things are inching towards what we’d consider ‘warm,’ and you’ll see around ten hours of sunshine a day.
+Things are inching towards what we’d consider ‘warm,’ and you’ll see around ten hours of sunshine daily.
 Little rain, too, which is always lovely.

 At the start of the month, average temperatures are about 20°C, increasing to 22-23°C by the end of the month.
 The sea begins to get more bearable at a not-freezing 19°C.

-UV levels can be pretty high, what with all the sunshine, so do make sure you slather on that sunscreen.
+UV levels can be pretty high, with all the sunshine, so make sure you slather on that sunscreen.
 Don’t be fooled, though.
-Evenings are still around 14°C, so it’s still not shorts-and-t-shirt-after-dark weather yet.
+Evenings are still around 14°C, so it’s still not shorts and t-shirt after dark weather yet.
 It can be a great time to visit islands like Santorini and Mykonos before the summer crowds come.

 Weather in Greece in June

-Sunset?
+Sunset in June?
 Around 8:45 pm.
 Even the night temperatures (around 19°C) mean that you may not have to wear a sweater to dinner anymore.
-June is popular, but still not PEAK summer (though things are picking up every day) making it the best time of the year to visit Greece.
+June is a popular time to visit, but still not PEAK summer (though things are picking up every day) making it the best time of the year to visit Greece.

 Weather in Greece in July